 Each extension lives in a subfolder (eg.

-settings) within this respository as an independent Go module, following the golang-standard project-layout.
+settings) within this repository as an independent Go module, following the golang-standard project-layout.
 They have common Makefile targets and can be used to change, build and run individual extensions.
+This allows us to version and release each extension independently.

 ocis folder contains our go-micro and suture based runtime.
 It is used to import all extensions and implements commands to manage them, similar to a small orchestrator.
 With the resulting oCIS binary you can start single extensions or even all extensions at the same time.